-Detailed proposals should also respect the integrity of important historic assets, including the setting of the listed building at Oaks farmhouse.
+Detailed proposals should also respect the integrity of important heritage assets, including the setting of the listed building at Oaks Farmhouse.

-k) Pylons
+j) Pylons

 The development shall maintain a buffer from the overhead electricity supply lines and pylons located on the western side of the site.